The best walking socks reviewed (2023)

 Seams: Seams can be points of friction leading to discomfort.
 The best walking socks are seamless or have flat seams to minimise rubbing and hot spots.

-Keep a fresh pair for the destination: There's nothing better than peeling off manky socks from an eight-hour hike and pulling on a fresh pair once you've reached the camping ground.
+There's nothing better than peeling off manky socks from an eight-hour hike and pulling on a fresh pair once you've completed the route or reached the camping ground.

 Don't forget to subscribe to the Live For The Outdoors newsletter to get expert advice and outdoor inspiration delivered to your inbox!